euri10/iota.lib.py/CONTRIBUTING.rst

 places you can look for inspiration:

 - Look for issues marked `help wanted`_ in the `PyOTA Bug Tracker`_
-- Introduce yourself in the `#iota-libs-pyota` channel in `Slack`_ and watch for questions or issues that you can help with.
+- Introduce yourself in the `#iota-libs-pyota` channel in `discord`_ and watch for questions or issues that you can help with.
 - Browse existing `tutorials`_ for other programming languages and create Python versions.

 Is This Your First Contribution?